solojavier/magus/README.md

 ### Overriding vim settings

 You may use `~/.vimrc.before` for settings like the __leader__ setting.
-You may `~/.vimrc.after` (for those transitioning from janus) or in `~/.yadr/vim/after/.vimrc.after` for any additional overrides/settings.
+You may `~/.vimrc.after` (for those transitioning from janus) or in `~/.magus/vim/after/.vimrc.after` for any additional overrides/settings.
-If you didn't have janus before, it is recommended to just put it in `~/.yadr/vim/after` so you can better manage your overrides.
+If you didn't have janus before, it is recommended to just put it in `~/.magus/vim/after` so you can better manage your overrides.

 ### Adding your own vim plugins

-YADR comes with a dead simple plugin manager that just uses bundles and submodules, without any fancy config files.
+Magus comes with a dead simple plugin manager that just uses bundles and submodules, without any fancy config files.

 Add a plugin